 Storage for videos stored in the new Stream will be charged against SharePoint Online and OneDrive for Business accounts.
 This shouldn’t make much difference for Teams recordings, as there’s plenty of storage available for OneDrive accounts.
 You can increase the default amount to 5 TB in enterprise tenants, and that should be enough for even the most copious of Teams meeting recorders.

-On December 18, Microsoft will switch control over Teams 1:1 meeting recording from meeting to calling policies.
+In mid-March 2021 Microsoft will switch control over Teams 1:1 meeting recording from meeting to calling policies.
 By default, this stops users recording 1:1 meetings, meaning that tenant admins will have to update the default calling policy and any custom calling policy to allow recordings to continue.
 Of course, you might think it a bad idea to allow people to record 1:1 calls, in which case you don’t need to do anything.

 It’s very convenient to be able to record a Teams meeting and have the recording processed and stored in Stream.
 But what happens when the recording fails to be processed?
 Usually it’s because the account that starts the recording (the owner) doesn’t have a Stream license.
 Fortunately, the situation is easily rescued.

 In a surprise development, Microsoft announced that recording of Teams 1:1 calls is now available.
 Some limitations are present and the feature seems rushed, but perhaps this is because people working at home on confidential transactions need the feature, In any case, record away!